Skip to main content

 • First-Person Grid: Sidestep one tile right with smooth interpolation without changing facing.

-How these actions are interpreted depends on the current runtime player input mode set by set_player_camera:
+How these control commands are interpreted depends on the current runtime player input mode set by set_player_camera:

 • 2d